The Professor Talked About Jesus, and Made Her Throw Up

 The council created most of what we now call the Nicene Creed, which many churches say every Sunday as a proclamation of basic Christian belief.
 That creed defines what almost every Christian today from Southern Baptist to Russian Orthodox believes about the Trinity.

 The Professor and Power

 The professor told the story as a matter only of power, which the emperor had and the bishops didn’t.
-She claimed that for Constantine, “Christianity seemed an ideal way to consolidate power.
+She claimed that for Constantine — as Diana reports it — “Christianity seemed an ideal way to consolidate power.
 But there was a problem: Xianity was theologically divided.”
 He “called the council, ordered bishops from across the empire to attend, paid for the whole thing — travel, lodging, etc — from public funds.”
 Both true.
 But they don’t mean what she thinks they mean.

 Clark claimed that the emperor directed the discussion and the bishops went along.
 The traditional story that the bishops worked out the doctrine for themselves can’t be true.
 “How would this be possible?” she asked, according to Diana.
 “You are a bishop, w/your presence bought & paid for by Constantine & you objectively discuss doctrine?”
 Because, Clark said, “Emperors don’t defer to bishops.
 Power works the other way around.”

 Diana writes: “It was like a dagger through the heart.
 I got exactly what she was saying: the business of the Holy Spirit writing the creed, miraculously guiding the church to particular words explaining Christ, was better understood in terms of political consolidation of imperial power.”
 In a follow-up tweet, she added, “It wasn’t a miracle.
 It was history.
 About people and power and privilege.
 About controlling outcomes and getting your way.
 About sin and writing history so that you are the hero.”